freehostsorg/thunderstrap-widgets/README.md

 ## Example Usage

-Create aJumbotron widget to use in the Thunderstrap/Understrap `Hero slider`.
+How to create a Jumbotron widget for use in the Thunderstrap/Understrap `Hero slider`.

-1. Loginto your WordPress backend.
+1. Login to your WordPress backend.
 2. Go to Appearance > Widgets.
-3. Drag Thudnderstrap Jumbotron to `Hero Slider`.
+3. Drag Thunderstrap Jumbotron to `Hero Slider`.
 4. Complete and save the form with your preferences.
 5. Preview the widget in your WordPress front end.